gvwilson/thirdbit/src/fiction/in-heck/index.md

 She set the cleaning bot on the ground.
 "Thank you."

-"happy to—" it started,
+`good help` it started,
-then flashed "!!!" and zipped away to hide under a bush.
+then flashed `!!!` and zipped away to hide under a bush.
 Something was coming on the road.

 Maddy followed the bot,